Remembering loved ones

 Creating a meadow is a wonderful thing to do!
 What could be lovelier than your very own meadow?
 If you have an area in your garden, at your allotment site, or in your neighbourhood, why not create a meadow in memory of a loved one?
 I think creating a meadow would be a wonderful way to celebrate a birthday, an anniversary, or marriage?
 This is something you could do by yourself, if you were looking for a personal tribute or challenge, or you could join forces and create a meadow as part of a group, together with your family and friends.

 Don’t feel limited to creating just a wild flower meadow, you may prefer to create a different kind of meadow, how about a snowdrop meadow?
 Here’s a link to reputable suppliers of snowdrops.
 Or maybe you’d prefer to plant a daffodil meadow?
-If you’re interested in planting a daffodil meadow, or planting daffodils in containers, or in your beds and borders, you may be interested in the results of my 2017 Scented Daffodil Trial where I searched for the most floriferous and scented daffodils – here’s a link to my 2017 Scented Daffodil Trial Report.
+If you’re interested in planting a daffodil meadow, or planting daffodils in containers, or in your beds and borders, you may be interested in the results of my Scented Daffodil Trials where I have searched for the most floriferous and scented daffodils:

 Memorial plaques at existing meadows